-Well it is officially the end of our first week here in Firenze, and all I can say is, “I have had an amazing couple of days!”
+Well, it is officially the end of our first week here in Firenze, and all I can say is, “I have had an amazing couple of days!”

-This Friday, however, started the beginning of the oil painting portion of class, with students starting the morning with painting a still life using only a palette knife as an instrument.
+This Friday, however, started the beginning of the oil painting portion of the class, with students starting the morning with painting a still life using only a palette knife as an instrument.
 Granted I have already taken oil painting, but it was an interesting exercise considering I had never painted with a palette knife and it has been two to three weeks since I last picked up a paintbrush.

-In short, we artists have our work cut out for us here in Firenze, but the idea of getting to propel my artistic skills everyday while getting to learn more of the history behind some of the Renaissance’s most prized pieces of art has kept me motivated and always looking forward to the next day.
-Well that’s it for now.
+In short, we artists have our work cut out for us here in Firenze, but the idea of getting to propel my artistic skills every day while getting to learn more of the history behind some of the Renaissance’s most prized pieces of art has kept me motivated and always looking forward to the next day.
+Well, that’s it for now.
 To end off I will leave you with some pictures from our trip to Lucca today. -Ethan